syy-whu/DRD-Net/README.md

 # DRD-Net(pytorch)-

 This repository contains the Pytorch code for the paper Detail-recovery Image Deraining via Context Aggregation Networks (CVPR 2020) \[[arXiv(https://arxiv.org/pdf/1908.10267.pdf)\].
+The code of Semi-DRDNet will be coming soon!

 ## Prerequisites
 - Python 3.6, PyTorch >= 0.4.0